SSHFS: Mount Remote File Systems on Linux & Windows

 net use X: /delete

-A form menu pops out.
-Fill out the provided fields and select the options for your situation:
+Fill out the necessary fields and select the options for your scenario:

 • Name is a custom name for your connection.